Facebook Instagram Twitter RSS Feed PodBean Back to top on side

 Annotation

-Affiliation: Astronomical Institute of the Slovak Academy of Sciences, Tatranská Lomnica, 059 60 Vysoké Tatry
+Affiliation: Astronomical Institute of the Slovak Academy of Sciences, Tatranská Lomnica, 059 60 Vysoké Tatry, Slovakia

 Requirements: Programming skills in a commonly used language (IDL or Python) and basic knowledge of LaTeX environment, good knowledge of the English language, experience in observations and the ability to reduce the observed material and obtain the values needed for further analysis are welcome.

-Research field: Activity of small bodies in the Solar System
+Research field: Dust properties in active small bodies of the Solar System

 Literature: